The Family Nurse Partnership National Unit’s ADAPT project came to an end in October 2019.

 The project used a rapid cycle adaptation and testing approach to innovate and test changes to the programme rapidly and responsively, to see what works and what doesn’t, and then act accordingly.

 The project began with 10 FNP teams in 2016 and grew to involve FNP teams in 20 local authorities in a second phase of the project, which began in mid 2018.
 Other key collaborators in the project were Triangle, originators of the Outcomes Star, and the National Lottery Community Fund’s ‘A Better Start’ programme.

 We tested two types of adaptation of the FNP programme:

 1. Personalisation: focused on developing a more personalised and flexible approach to how the programme is delivered.
 This included flexing programme content, 'dialling' the frequency of visits up or down and early graduation, all based on a collaborative nurse-client assessment of need using the New Mum Star.
 We also explored the impact of greater flexibility in eligibility criteria to target the mums and families who can benefit most from FNP.

 2. Clinical adaptations: focused on particular outcomes or areas of client need, including neglect and intimate partner violence.
 In earlier phases of the ADAPT project, we tested clinical adaptations on stopping smoking, breastfeeding, maternal mental health and attachment.
 Some of the materials and guidance developed during these early phases of testing have been rolled out to the wider FNP community.

 At our ADAPT project close event in October 2019 we gained further insight and learning from the FNP nurses and supervisors who participated in the project.
-This feedback will be used to inform further work to improve and refine the FNP programme in England, including the implementation of a more personalised FNP programme in 2020.
+This feedback was used to inform the implementation of a more personalised FNP programme across all FNP teams in England in 2020.

 Read about this work in our report FNP ADAPT: Using evidence, pragmatism and collaboration to change the Family Nurse Partnership programme in England.